 Scott Dance, “Effort to Limit Teen Marriage in Maryland Failed amid Concerns from Abortion Rights, Women’s Groups,” The Baltimore Sun (April 12, 2018).
 A proposal to raise Maryland’s minimum age of marriage from 15 faltered after it was opposed by some women’s rights and pro-choice advocates, who worried that removing the ability of a young teen to marry takes away an option for stability and could lead to restrictions on abortion rights.
 Supporters of the bill pointed out that underage marriages do not add stability to a teen mother’s future, instead increasing chances of future poverty, and said that marriage should only occur when both parties are empowered to give their full and free consent, and stand on equal legal footing.
 Read more.

 Christie Renick, “Arizona Sets Minimum Age for Marriage of Minors,” The Chronicle of Social Change (April 13, 2018).
-An Arizona bill signed into law has raised the state’s minimum marriage age to 16, while allowing 16- and 17-year-olds to marry a spouse within three years of their own age if legally emancipated or with a parent’s consent.
-The Tahirih Justice Center, which advocates for a minimum age of 18, recognized the bill as progress but in testimony pointed out the many dangers of allowing anyone to marry before they are legally an adult.
+An Arizona bill to raise the state’s minimum marriage age to 16 has been signed into law.
+Under the new law, 16- and 17-year-olds to will be able to marry a spouse within three years of their own age if they are legally emancipated, or with a parent’s consent.
+The Tahirih Justice Center, which advocates for a minimum age of 18, recognized the bill as progress but pointed out in testimony the many dangers of allowing anyone to marry before they are legally an adult.
 Read more.

 Mark Ballard, “Should 18 be the Minimum Age to Wed?
 State Legislators to Battle over Louisiana Marriage Laws,” The Advocate (April 14, 2018).
 The debate on the appropriate minimum marriage age has arrived in Louisiana, with the introduction of a bill to set the state’s age requirement at 18.
 Supporters of Senate Bill 463 point out that married minors face severe life consequences, from higher rates of divorce and abuse to being legally unable to leave the marriage on their own, while opponents worry about discouraging young people from marrying.
 It appears that the bill will likely settle on a minimum age lower than the 18 years which advocates have sought.
 Read more.